PLC-Programmer/PLC-Programmer.github.io/README.md

 <br/>

-Throughout my Scala journey so far, I discovered the first "dead" part of the Scala ecosystem, here a libary called "breeze" for mathematical functions (with Scala and Java these are not part of the standard libraries): https://github.com/scalanlp/breeze
+Throughout my Scala journey so far, I discovered the first "dead" part of the Scala ecosystem, here a libary called "breeze" for mathematical functions (with Scala and Java these are not part of the standard libraries): [scalanlp / breeze](https://github.com/scalanlp/breeze)

 I only needed something to calculate the (sample) mean and (sample) standard deviation of a set of numbers.
-Finally, I turned successfully to this library: https://commons.apache.org/proper/commons-math/
+Finally, I turned successfully to this library: [Commons Math: The Apache Commons Mathematics Library](https://commons.apache.org/proper/commons-math/)

 But boy, can't this age-old library have an inbuilt function for standard deviation?!?

-Instead, one has first to use the function for variance and then take the square root: https://commons.apache.org/proper/commons-math/userguide/stat.html
+Instead, one has first to use the function for variance and then take the square root: [1 Statistics](https://commons.apache.org/proper/commons-math/userguide/stat.html)

 ```
 import org.apache.commons.math3.stat.StatUtils  // StatUtils.mean, StatUtils.variance